 What is glaucoma?

-The key to preventing serious vision loss or blindness from glaucoma is annual, dilated eye examinations.
-Schedule an eye exam with Milauskas Eye Institute to have our ophthalmologists assess your vision and recommend next steps.
+Early detection and treatment can prevent vision loss and blindness from glaucoma.
+Annual dilated eye exams are recommended.
+Schedule an eye exam with Milauskas Eye institute to have our providers assess your eye health and recommend a monitoring or treatment plan.

 How Common Is Glaucoma?

 Worldwide, glaucoma is the leading cause of irreversible blindness.
 In fact, as many as 6 million individuals are blind in both eyes from this disease.
 In the United States alone, according to one estimate, over 3 million people have glaucoma.
 As many as half of the individuals with glaucoma, however, may not know that they have the disease.
-The reason they are unaware is that glaucoma initially causes no symptoms, and the loss of vision on the side (periphery) is hardly noticeable.
+The reason they are unaware is that glaucoma initially causes no symptoms and the degree of visual field loss is hardly noticeable.

 What Causes Glaucoma?